 However, a person can control other factors, such as smoking, physical activity levels, body weight, and diet.
-Some researchers have suggested that dietary factors could be responsible for 30–40% of all cancers.
+Some researchers have suggested that dietary factors could be responsible for

 Breast cancer can start in different places, grow in different ways, and require different kinds of treatment.
 Just as particular types of cancer respond better to certain treatments, some cancers respond well to specific foods.

 The following foods can play a role in a healthful diet in general, and they may also help prevent the development or progression of breast cancer:

 - a variety of fruits and vegetables, including salad

 - foods that are rich in fiber, such as whole grains, beans, and legumes

 - low fat milk and dairy products

 - foods rich in vitamin D and other vitamins